-Prepared aRNA Binding Mix can be stored at room temperature for one week; prepare only the amount needed for all samples in the experiment plus ~10% overage to cover pipetting error.
-A master mix calculator is available at:
+Prepared aRNA Binding Mix can be stored at room temp for one week; prepare only the amount needed for all samples in the experiment plus ~5% overage to cover pipetting error.

 a.
 First, mix RNA Binding Beads with Bead Resuspension Solution and isopropanol